garfix/nligems/data/pam.md

 ~~~
 John needed money so he took a gun and went to the liquor store and said to the owner that he wanted money and the owner gave John money and John left.

-Q: Why did the owner give John the money?
+H: Why did the owner give John the money?
-A: The owner was afraid John would shoot him.
+C: The owner was afraid John would shoot him.
 ~~~

 Uses PHRAN (PHRase ANalyzer) by Yigal Arens) as a frontend to convert raw text into a semantic representation.
 PHRAN uses a set of text patterns that map directly to conceptual dependency structures.